vit-lebediev/dwr-wp-plugin/readme.txt

 That's it!
 You're all set up.

+== Plugin Settings ==
+There's two settings sections for the plugin:

+* Settings -> Donate With Robokassa (DWR)
+* Settings -> DWR Statistics

+= Donate With Robokassa (DWR) Settings page =
+On this page, there's a list of options, required to be set before a plugin could operate.

+* Robokassa Result URL.
+This option describes a part of Robokassa Result URL (a parameter in Robokassa shop settings), which will be attached to your website hostname.
+It is recommended to leave this option with a default value.
+Change it only if you understand what are you doing.
+_Example_: Your website is http://myonlineblog.com/.
+If 'Robokassa Result URL' setting will be default (i.e. 'robokassa_result'), then you should set Result URL on Robokassa shop settings page to **http://myonlineblog.com/robokassa_result**.

+* Robokassa Result URL Method
+This should be the same, as on Robokassa shop settings page for Result URL.

+* Merchant Login
+This is a so called **shop identifier**.
+You can find it on the settings page of your shop in Robokassa shop admin panel.

+* Merchant Password #1 & Merchant Password #2
+Should be the same as the values you set in shop settings.

+* Default donation amount
+The default amount set to the widget with a field for specifying donation, and default amount which will be used for a compact button.

+* Robokassa transaction description
+The description of a Robokassa shop transaction.
+Will be displayed in the list of operations in admin panel of the shop.

+* Force delete tables
+If this checkbox is set, on deactivation of a plugin a table with all transactions will be deleted.
+**Warning!** A table holds all transaction history, and if lost, all statistics will be lost too!
+(Though transaction history could be viewed in the admin panel of the shop)

+= DWR Statistics =
+Currently, this page only displays a list of last 100 donations with a very basic statistics.
+I *plan* to work on this part more, and make statistics more representative.

+== Localization ==
+The plugin is localized for **Russian** and **English** languages.

+== Once Again ==
+The plugin will not delete it's DataBase table ('dwr_donations') on deactivation, due the possibility of loosing all donations history.
+This mean that you can deactivate a plugin, and then re-activate it, and all previous statistics will be available.
+There's a checkbox on the parameters page of the plugin to force delete the table on deactivation.

 == Screenshots ==

 1. Robokassa widget with a field for arbitrary amount of donation.